 Defend with policies to block (or deceive!) advanced bots

 Every customer environment is unique in the sense that the types and frequency of advanced bots targeting their apps tend to vary with time and sophistication.
 Once you’ve identified the bots targeting your apps, it is time to set policies to block them.
 You can either block them with action-oriented policies or take a monitoring approach.
 This is done by simply adding a header to the requests Cequence identifies as advanced bots to enable

 further analysis downstream by your SIEM or SOAR system.

 You can take action with blocking policies that reject the malicious bot requests, or you could rate-limit them.
 Alternatively, you could set a policy whereby API Spartan SaaS will send a response to the attackers that looks entirely legitimate, complete with header values and cookie values similar to what the product has learned from good traffic.
 This technique, called Honeytrap Deception, confuses the attacker, who gets the impression that they’ve successfully hit the application but instead is receiving entirely fake responses.

 With API Spartan SaaS in production, our customers see nearly instant results.
 Attack traffic drastically drops in volume, saving application infrastructure resources.
 More importantly, the risks posed by these attacks on your data is minimized.
 To further reduce the threat risk, you can use the REST-based API to extract user accounts identified as under attack or compromised for additional analysis or remediation through an account password reset.

 Next steps: get started with a free trial

-The SaaS deployment model makes it easy to get started with Bot Defense because you do not need any infrastructure or software deployed in your environment.
+The SaaS deployment model makes it easy to get started with API Spartan because you do not need any infrastructure or software deployed in your environment.
 Sound interesting?
 Request

 a 30-day, zero-cost trial, and we’ll spin up a SaaS tenant for you on AWS where you can integrate your applications quickly and see our award-winning technology in action.